zextras/tech-doc/source/carbonio/videoserver.rst

      ~/videoserver-installer# ./install.sh

-  This script will install Zextras Video Server, and all its runtime dependencies onto the running system.
+  This script will install |vs|, and all its runtime dependencies onto the running system.

   System will be modified, would you like to proceed?
 [Y]